TeagueSS/LetsDance/README.md

 # Lets Dance!

 Lets dance is a School Project for CS450 meant to generate dance routines from imported.mp3 files.
-The code base is sepereated into folders depending on what stage of usage you are in.
+The code base is separated into folders depending on what stage of usage you are in.

     Participants:
         Teague Sangster